-In similar fashion, we aim to avoid fixed term exclusion by utilising the use of internal isolation where appropriate.
+In similar fashion, we aim to avoid suspension from school by utilising the use of internal isolation where appropriate.
 External exclusions will be used following careful consideration of the evidence gathered and alternative approaches.

-Where an exclusion is deemed to be merited, three options are available to the Principal (In the event that the Principal is unavailable, a Deputy Principal will act on behalf of the Principal):
+Where an exclusion is deemed to be merited, three options are available to the Principal (In the event that the Principal is unavailable, a Deputy Principal will act on behalf of the Principal) :

-Internal Isolation
+Internal Isolation in ReBooT

 For serious breaches of the school's behaviour expectations and where an external suspension is not deemed as appropriate, a fixed-term internal isolation may be used.
-(See Appendix 6 and $\frac{7}{2}$)
+(See Appendix 6 and $\underline{7}$)